 The U.S. Supreme Court, too, weighed in on the subject of conflicting state escheat claims in Texas v.
-New Jersey,7 and, like the Uniform Act, resolved the conflict in favor of the state of the true owner's last known address.
-Texas and New Jersey both tried to claim abandoned property held by the Sun Oil Co.
+New Jersey, 379 U.S. 674 (1965), and, like the Uniform Act, resolved the conflict in favor of the state of the true owner's last known address.
+Texas and New Jersey both tried to claim abandoned property held by the Sun Oil Company.
 New Jersey relied on its power to claim the property as the state in which Sun Oil was incorporated, a power recognized by the U.S. Supreme Court in Standard Oil.
 Texas claimed the right to the property as the state of the last known address of the true property owners, a power recognized in Connecticut Mutual Life Insurance Co.

-The court, relying on its original jurisdiction to resolve disputes between the states, created a priority scheme giving the first right to claim abandoned property to the state of the true owner's last known address.
+The Court, relying on its original jurisdiction to resolve disputes between the states, created a priority scheme, giving the first right to claim abandoned property to the state of the true owner's last known address.
 That state would have been Texas.
 If the holder's records did not reflect a last known address, or if the state of last known address had no applicable unclaimed property law, then the state of incorporation for the property holder could claim the property.
 That state would have been New Jersey.

-New Jersey's claim, moreover, would be subject to a later claim by the last-known-address state if the last known address were later discovered, or if the last-known-address state enacted a law covering the unclaimed property in question.
+New Jersey's claim, moreover, would be subject to a later claim by the last-known-address state if the last known address were later discovered or if the last-knownaddress state enacted a law covering the unclaimed property in question.
 The U.S. Supreme Court has stood by its scheme, unmodified, in two subsequent cases: Pennsylvania v.
-New York,8 and Delaware v.
-New York.9
+New York, 407 U.S. 206 (1972), and Delaware v.
+New York, 507 U.S. 490 (1993).

 The NCCUSL eventually incorporated Texas v.
 New Jersey into the Uniform Unclaimed Property Act beginning in 1981.
 Section 3 of the 1981 Act gives the priority escheat claim to the state of the true owner's last known address with the second claim going to the state of the holder's incorporation.
 Section 4 of the 1995 Act incorporates the Texas v.
 New Jersey scheme in a similar fashion.
-Today, 41 states have enacted some form of the Uniform Act, with most using either the 1981 or the 1995 version.
-All states have unclaimed property laws generally conforming to the rule of Texas v.
-New Jersey.
+Today, 41 state have enacted some form of the Uniform Acts, with most using either the 1981 or the 1995 version.